 Without a doubt, its location is the main draw of Del Sol Inn.
 This isn’t to say there’s anything necessarily wrong with the hotel–it’s perfectly serviceable as a simple “place to sleep and shower,” but that’s about it.
 The Del Sol Inn is priced at a premium given its proximity to Disneyland and Disney California Adventure, so if you are not planning on visiting the Disneyland Resort theme parks, there’s absolutely no reason to stay here.
 You can find much nicer accommodations at this price point or similar accommodations at a much lower price point.
 The hotels along Harbor Boulevard charge about a 50% premium for location.

 As for the rooms, they are fairly standard for Disneyland off-site hotels.
-They’re clean and spacious, with comfortable beds and pillows.
+They’re clean and spacious, with decent beds and pillows, but nothing exceptional.
 The rooms are all non-smoking, although we’ve found that some have a light lingering smell of “old hotel.”
 Each room has a fridge, flat screen TV (a recent update), coffee-maker, and iron.
 The in-wall AC unit is very effective, although (like all in-wall units), it produces a bit of noise.
 We actually found this useful, as it produces a consistent light noise that masked out inconsistent outside noise.

 Del Sol Inn’s rooms are definitely not luxury accommodations, as you can probably see from the photos, but if that’s what you’re expecting from one of the hotels along Harbor Boulevard, you’re out of your mind.
 Besides the on-site hotels and major brand hotels like the Hyatt Regency and Hilton, hotels like this are an elusive breed near Disneyland.
 If your expectations are reasonable, you will be perfectly satisfied with Del Sol Inn’s rooms.
 For a 2 to 3-star hotel near Disneyland, the rooms are perfectly fine.